coderschool/codercomm-fe/docs/steps/01-project-setup.md

 *   **Q: What is TailwindCSS?**
     *   A: Tailwind is a utility-first CSS framework.
 Instead of writing custom CSS rules, you apply pre-defined utility classes directly in your HTML/JSX (e.g., `text-blue-500`, `p-4`, `flex`).
 This speeds up styling and maintains consistency.
 *   **Q: What is ShadCN UI?
 Why use it with Tailwind?**
     *   A: ShadCN UI provides beautifully designed, accessible UI components (Buttons, Cards, Forms, etc.) that you *copy* into your project, built using Tailwind classes.
 Unlike libraries like Material UI or Chakra UI, you own the code, making customization easier.
 It works seamlessly *with* Tailwind.
-We initialize it (`shadcn-ui init`) and then add specific components as needed.
+We initialize it (`shadcn init`) and then add specific components as needed.
 *   **Q: Why use absolute imports (`@/components/...`)?**
     *   A: Absolute imports make it easier to move files around without breaking import paths. `@/` points to your `src/` directory, so `import Button from '@/components/ui/button'` works from anywhere in `src/` without needing `../../..`.
 *   **Q: What is MirageJS again?
 Do I need to learn it?**